-The Knight Science Journalism Fellowship Program supports a global community of dedicated and thoughtful journalists specializing in science, health, technology and environmental reporting.
+The Knight Science Journalism Fellowship Program at MIT supports a global community of dedicated and thoughtful journalists specializing in science, health, technology and environmental reporting.
 The program is designed to recognize journalists who demonstrate a high level of professional excellence and accomplishment as well as a long-term commitment to their craft.
 Journalists from all countries compete on an equal basis and are encouraged to apply.

 To be eligible for a Knight Fellowship, applicants must:

-• Be full-time journalists, whether on staff or freelance.
+- Be full-time journalists, whether on staff or freelance.
 Part-time writers or producers are not eligible.

-• Have at least three full years of experience covering science, technology, the environment, or medicine.
+- Have at least three full years of experience covering science, technology, the environment, or medicine.

 The following documents are required for 9-Month Fellowship applications:

-To be awarded a Fellowship, selected applicants must agree to the following requirements:
+Applicants selected for a Knight Science Journalism fellowship must agree to the following requirements: